m-sperlich/digital_twin_db/README.md

 ### Local Development

-- Use default configuration from `.env.template`
+- Use default configuration from `.env` in docker directory
 - Run on `localhost` with Docker Compose
-- Simple passwords acceptable for local testing
+- Pre-configured credentials suitable for local testing
-- Start with: `docker compose --env-file .env -f docker/docker-compose.yml up -d`
+- Start with: `cd docker && docker compose up -d`

 ### Production Server